terminusdb/terminusdb-client-js/docs/api/woql.js.md

 //return the commits of a specific branch starting from the head
 //if a timestamp is given, gets the commits before the specified timestamp const query = WOQL.lib().commits('main',10,1630683082.9278786)

+//return the branches list with the timestamp and commits id const query = WOQL.lib().branches()
 ```

 ### string